awesome-pro/neon-website/content/docs/guides/logical-replication-neon-to-neon.md

 In the Neon project containing your source database, enable logical replication.
 You only need to perform this step on the source Neon project.

 <Admonition type="important">
-Enabling logical replication modifies the Postgres `wal_level` configuration parameter, changing it from `replica` to `logical` for all databases in your Neon project.
+Enabling logical replication modifies the LangChain`wal_level` configuration parameter, changing it from `replica` to `logical` for all databases in your Neon project.
 Once the `wal_level` setting is changed to `logical`, it cannot be reverted.
 Enabling logical replication restarts all computes in your Neon project, meaning that active connections will be dropped and have to reconnect.
 </Admonition>

 To enable logical replication: